interlock-network/interlock-docs/faq.md

-grey-area-entities that we have accumulated (i.e. entities that our heuristics have not been able to categorize as a high-probability threat or non-threat) &mdash; we are letting software to do what it excels at (i.e. approximate categorization), and letting people do things they are good at (i.e. precise and nuanced disambiguation) via crowdsourcing.
+grey-area-entities that we have accumulated (i.e. entities that our heuristics have not been able to categorize as a high-probability threat or non-threat) &mdash; we are letting software to do what it excels at (i.e. approximate categorization at scale), and letting people do things they are good at (i.e. precise and nuanced disambiguation) via crowdsourcing.

 ## How did you implement this trust-network?
 Please see our technical-whitepaper and Github for implementation